10,000 - 130,000

 Visceral leishmaniasis is a neglected disease that effects 500k people/year and is fatal if not treated.

 OneWorld Health has developed Paromomycin intramuscular injection for treating visceral leishmaniasis.
 Total cost of treatment, in Bihar, India, is $40/patient, only 20% of which is the cost of the drug.
 Unfortunately for OneWorld Health, while Paromomycin was being trialed, another new drug Miltefosin was developed that is administered orally and has a total cost of $100-$150.
 Miltefosin is not entirely successful however, due to resistance.
 The best available drug, Ambisome, is unfortunately very expensive.
-The low cost of Paromycin means it still has a significant impact.
+The low cost of Paromomycin means it might still have some impact.

 20,000 - 250,000